isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 ### **Application**

-#### 1. Who is eligible to apply to travel to Singapore under the fast lane?
+#### 1. Who is eligible to apply to travel to Singapore under the RGL?

-Persons of all nationalities who are legally resident in China, who need to make single-entry, short-term essential travel for business or official purposes travel between Singapore and the six fast lane regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang).
+Persons of all nationalities who are legally resident in China, who need to make single-entry, short-term essential travel for business or official purposes travel between Singapore and the six RGL regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang).

 #### 2. I am a Singapore Citizen / Singapore Permanent Resident / Singapore Long-Term Pass holder* who is resident in China.
-Am I eligible to apply for the fast lane?
+Am I eligible to apply for the RGL?

 Yes.
-All residents in China who need to make short-term essential business or official travel between Singapore and the six fast lane regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang) are eligible to apply for the fast lane.
+All residents in China who need to make short-term essential business or official travel between Singapore and the six RGL regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang) are eligible to apply for the RGL.

-<p style="font-size: 1.0rem; line-height: 1.8rem;">* <em>Singapore Long-Term Pass holders who are eligible to apply for fast lane travel include holders of MOM-issued work passes (e.g. Employment Pass, EntrePass, Personalised Employment Pass, S Pass, Work Permit, Dependant’s Pass) and holders of the ICA-issued Long-Term Visit Pass.</em></p>
+<p style="font-size: 1.0rem; line-height: 1.8rem;">* <em>Singapore Long-Term Pass holders who are eligible to apply for RGL travel include holders of MOM-issued work passes (e.g. Employment Pass, EntrePass, Personalised Employment Pass, S Pass, Work Permit, Dependant’s Pass) and holders of the ICA-issued Long-Term Visit Pass.</em></p>

-<p style="font-size: 1.0rem; line-height: 1.8rem;"><em>Long-Term Pass holders returning to Singapore after a visit to China via the fast lane should identify themselves as fast lane travellers during pre-departure airline checks in China and to ICA at Singapore immigration by presenting the Letter of Invitation issued by the Chinese provincial/municipal government of the fast lane region.</em></p>
+<p style="font-size: 1.0rem; line-height: 1.8rem;"><em>Long-Term Pass holders returning to Singapore after a visit to China via the RGL should identify themselves as RGL travellers during pre-departure airline checks in China and to ICA at Singapore immigration by presenting the Letter of Invitation issued by the Chinese provincial/municipal government of the RGL region.</em></p>

 #### 3. What is a SafeTravel Pass?

-A Safetravel Pass is required to seek entry into Singapore under the fast lane.
+A Safetravel Pass is required to seek entry into Singapore under the RGL.
 It is non-transferable and will be valid for a single entry into Singapore.
 Travellers must enter Singapore within this stipulated week (0000hrs Monday to 2359hrs Sunday), and can stay in Singapore for the duration of their Visit Pass issued at the immigration checkpoint in Singapore.

 SafeTravel Passes will be issued on a limited basis in order to manage the risk of imported COVID-19 cases.

 Please send an email to <COVID_SafeTravelEnquiries@mti.gov.sg> if you have further queries related to the SafeTravel Pass.

-#### 4. How do residents in China apply to travel to Singapore under the fast lane?
+#### 4. How do residents in China apply to travel to Singapore under the RGL?
 What are the steps from the time I put in an application to the time I obtain a visa?
 How long is the processing time?
 What documents do I need to submit?

-Residents in China seeking to travel to Singapore via the fast lane must be hosted by a company or a government agency in Singapore.
+Residents in China seeking to travel to Singapore via the RGL must be hosted by a company or a government agency in Singapore.
 The host company can file the application for a SafeTravel Pass on behalf of the traveller either directly at <http://eservices.ica.gov.sg/STO>, or through a sponsoring government agency.<sup>1</sup>

 When applying for the SafeTravel Pass, Proof of Residency in China is required.
 Chinese nationals should present a copy of their passport for submission.
 Foreign residents in China should provide a copy of their China residence permit.
 The applicant will also be required to submit the controlled itinerary for the traveller(s)’ first 14 days of stay in Singapore, which is limited to travel between places of business and accommodation, with limited contact with the community.

 The application for the SafeTravel Pass will be open 2 to 5 weeks before the week of the traveller’s planned departure.
 The processing of the application can take up to 7 days (excluding the day of application).
 You are encouraged to apply for the SafeTravel Pass as early as possible, factoring in the time necessary for the processing of the SafeTravel Pass application, visa application (if needed) and taking a pre-departure COVID-19 polymerase chain reaction (PCR) test.

 When the SafeTravel Pass application is approved, an approval letter will be issued to the sponsoring company / government agency by email.
 With this letter, an approved applicant who is a visa-required passport holder will proceed to apply for a visa for travel to Singapore through the usual channels (Singapore overseas missions, authorised visa agents, local contact or companies) at least 4 working days before departure.
 If the applicant already has an existing valid visa, the visa suspension will be lifted when the SafeTravel Pass is approved, and he/she need not apply for a new visa.
 The applicant can check his/her visa status through <https://eservices.ica.gov.sg/esvclandingpage/save>.
-Those who did not require a visa prior to the COVID-19 pandemic will not need to apply for a visa for fast lane travel.
+Those who did not require a visa prior to the COVID-19 pandemic will not need to apply for a visa for RGL travel.
 Please refer to <https://www.ica.gov.sg/enteranddeparting/before/entryvisa/> for more information on Singapore’s visa requirements.

 The approved applicant will have to submit pre-trip health and travel history declarations as well as declare his/her accommodation electronically via the SG Arrival Card (<https://eservices.ica.gov.sg/sgarrivalcard/>), within 3 days prior to the date of arrival in Singapore.